GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ## Core Modules

 ### 1. Model Training Pipeline

+Designed a structured end-to-end pipeline to streamline data preprocessing, feature engineering, model training, and evaluation.
+Ensured modular implementation to support scalability, reproducibility, and efficient experimentation.
+Integrated validation mechanisms to maintain consistency, reliability, and production readiness.

 Implemented in:

-Implemented using structured Python modules to ensure a scalable and maintainable workflow.
+Developed using Python with a modular architecture to ensure clarity, maintainability, and scalability.
-The pipeline covers data preprocessing, feature engineering, model training, and evaluation in a systematic sequence.
-Modular implementation enables reproducibility, performance optimization, and seamless integration with deployment environments.
+Integrated core libraries such as scikit-learn, pandas, and NumPy for data processing and model development.
+Structured the implementation to support seamless experimentation, evaluation, and deployment workflows.

 The CHURN class performs: